majazimnoch/code-day26/README.md

-# To do list with Vue
+# Tic Tac Toe Game
 ## Intro
 This is day 26 of my 30-day coding challenge.
 I use HTML, CSS and JavaScript.